Admissions Facts and Figures

 Q. Am I able to work while enrolled full-time in law school?

 A. Yes.
-Full-time students may work up to 20 hours per week, but are counseled not to exceed 15 hours of outside employment per week.
+Full-time students may work but are counseled not to exceed 15 hours of outside employment per week.
 However, full-time students are advised not to work during their first year of law school.

 Q. How many credits are required to graduate?